Bitmessage/PyBitmessage/INSTALL.md

 For an up-to-date version of these instructions, please visit the [Bitmessage Wiki](https://bitmessage.org/wiki/Compiling_instructions).

-PyBitmessage can be run either straight from source or from an installed package.
+PyBitmessage can be run in either one of two ways:

+- straight from source

+ or
+- from an installed
+package.

 ## Dependencies